aman-sparkup/aman-sparkup/README.md

 # 👋 Hi, I'm Neo

-I'm a passionate **Software Developer** with strong Full Stack capabilities.
+I'm a passionate **Software Developer** with strong Frontend capabilities.
 I specialize in building elegant, scalable, and high-performance web applications using modern JavaScript frameworks and backend technologies.

 ---